 Student Non-Academic Complaint Form

-Academic Complaints or Grievances: Academic complaints or grievances that emerged within a classroom or related setting are resolved following the same steps describe in the process for a Grade Appeal (see page 3 - 5 of the Student Handbook).
+Academic Complaints or Grievances: Academic complaints or grievances that emerged within a classroom or related setting are resolved following the same steps describe in the process for a Grade Appeal (Grade Appeal process located HERE.) ( The link to the entire College Catalog can be found HERE).
 The formal complaint procedure for academic complaints that are not grade appeals is set up to take no more than 50 working days.
 To have remedy under the formal complaint process, complaints must be filed within 30 days of the incident.
 Complaints filed more than 30 days after the incident will not be accepted.

 Students who are not comfortable addressing a complaint with a faculty member with whom he/she has a concern should address the issue with the faculty member's Division Chairperson or Dean.

 South Georgia State College is committed to freedom of expression and intellectual diversity.
 Failure on the part of faculty and staff to honor this commitment is a legitimate reason for a student to file a grievance.
 For more information about matters related to Academic Freedom and Intellectual Diversity, please refer to the American Council of Education's statement of Academic Rights and Responsibilities.
 Please click her to view the Intellectual Pluralism and Academic Freedom Statement.

 Student Equity Concerns/Affirmative Action